mortonwi/beaverNES/README.md

 - Use Ctrl + Shift + P and select CMake: Select a Kit.
 - Select the MinGW-64 GCC compiler from the list.
 - Using the same menu, run CMake: Build.
+- Executable can be found in the generated 'build' folder.